DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware/README.md

-# Disabling WiFI/Bluetooth by hardware [ Raspberry Pi Zero W and Zero 2 W ]
+# Disabling WiFI/Bluetooth by hardware [ From Raspberry Pi Zero W to 3B+ ]

 ### Translations:
  - <a href="https://github.com/DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware/blob/main/README_es.md">Español</a>